tsautier/ScubaGear/baselines/onedrive.md

 ### Implementation

-**Note:** Same Implementation in MS.SHAREPOINT.4.1V1

 To set an expiration date for Anyone links across the agency (**Note**:
-Only implement when 2.1 is not being implemented).
+Only implement when 2.1 is not being implemented and set to Anyone).

 1. Open the **SharePoint admin center.**